OlivierLD/oliv-ai/JupyterNotebooks/tf-tutorials/basic-101/README.md

 - Get the dataset, and train the model.
   - Dataset `rps` contains images of rocks, papers, scissors.
   - Run `04-image_classifier.py`.
-  This will train the model, and apply it to somne test data.
+  This will train the model, and apply it to some test data.
 - Then, using the same trained model (`rps.h5`), run `04-bis_rock_paper_scissors_webcam.py`.
   - This requires `OpenCV` and a WebCam.
     See in the code, comments will tell you how to install the requirements.

 ---